 “I don’t expect any kind of diploma or certificate but there is one thing I’d like to ask, if it’s not too personal.”
 “Sure,” Chuck smiled.
 “What’s that?”
 Andy was suddenly attentive to his coffee.
 “Could I kiss you once before you go?”

 If you’ve never seen a fairy’s blush, it pales the Northern Lights; tangerine-pink washed across his cheeks and Chuck’s eyes surveyed the room for help.
 There was nothing in the instruction manual about a farewell kiss.
 But his panic, like snow on water, dissolved as they moved closer.

 So did that pair of wings.
 Andy looked down to see if he was still standing on the floor, fully expecting to find them hovering two feet above it.
-What he saw, instead, was the pile of silvery dust that had been silky wings just moments before.
-And this time, other people noticed: strangers in the vicinity approved with their smiles.
+What he saw, instead, was the pile of silvery dust that had been silky wings only moments before.
+And this time, other people did notice: strangers in their vicinity approved with smiles.

 Later that night, Andy discovered an enormous tattoo on Chuck’s back where the fairy wings had been.

 * “Hard Fairy” is a title borrowed from British composer Graham Fitkin, from a work for soprano saxophone and two pianos (which should be played at my memorial service, if there is one).